 One of the most unique aspects of Bitcoin is that you can generate it through the process of mining, which is something anyone with a computer can do.
 This is unlike fiat currency which can only be printed by the government.
 This makes Bitcoin somewhat similar to gold and other precious metals, since they can only be mined, not printed on demand.
 Bitcoin mining is far different than extracting resources out of the Earth however.
 Instead it involves your computer solving complex equations.
 The equations solved during Bitcoin mining are cryptographic hashing functions, which are usually referred to as hashes.

 Why is Bitcoin Mining Important?

 Eventually the computer will find the correct hash, and this is called finding a block.
 Once the correct hash is found the block can be added to the blockchain and all transactions in that block are confirmed.
-25 Bitcoins are rewarded to the computer which solves the block, which is currently worth $15,500.
-This amounts to 3600 Bitcoins generated per day through mining, or $2.2 million.
+A block rewards is rewarded to the computer which solves the block, which is currently 12.5 Bitcoins.
+This amounts to 1,800 Bitcoins generated per day through mining, or $1.2 million.
 Clearly Bitcoin mining can be quite lucrative, and indeed many hundreds of millions of dollars have been invested into Bitcoin mining.

 How Can I Start Mining Bitcoins?